 Guiding trips with clients and a pack string of llamas.
 Trips are usually 3 to 5 days length and vary in difficulty.
 Work may include preparing a meal plan, assembling gear and supplies, driving with a trailer to the trail heads, meeting clients, loading up gear, saddling llamas, leading trips, outdoor cooking, managing camping areas for llamas and clients, utilizing good LNT skills, managing client needs, medical care for clients and llamas as needed, managing all emergency situations that may arise, ensuring a great trip for the clients, llamas and other guide (on most trips).

-Wilderness First Responder certification.
+Wilderness First Responder (or higher) certification.

 Washington Food Handler certification.